 Prior to entering academia, I was a journalist in India for 5 years.
 During this time I covered health, education, poverty and development-related issues for leading newspapers in India.
 I also reported extensively on son preference and female foeticide, and caste-based discrimination.
 I later taught journalism at the School of Communication, Manipal University (India), and Gender Studies at the Asian University for Women (Bangladesh).
 I also worked as a Communications Consultant for Bangalore-based NGOs, Vimochana and FEDINA.
 Both organizations work on providing protection, counseling and legal help for victims of domestic violence and dowry harassment.

-I hold a master’s degree in Gender, Development and Globalization from the London School of Economics and Political Science.
-I am currently a doctoral candidate in Sociology at the University of Maryland, College Park, from where I also received a master's in Sociology.
-I plan to defend my dissertation in Summer 2022.
+I hold a master’s degree in Gender, Development and Globalization from the London School of Economics and Political Science, and a master’s and PhD in Sociology from the University of Maryland, College Park.

 Areas of Interest